-Your absentee ballot should be mailed back to your county Board of Elections as soon as possible.
-Your mailed absentee ballot must be postmarked on or before November 2 (the day before the election) and be received by the Board of Elections by 10 days after the election.
+Your absentee ballot should be mailed back or returned to your county Board of Elections as soon as possible.

 Do not return your absentee ballot to your polling place!
-Return your absentee ballot by mail or in person to your county Board of Elections by 7:30 pm on November 3rd.
+Return your absentee ballot by mail or in person to your county Board of Elections by 7:30 pm on Election Day.

 Voting Early in Person

 Check your county board of elections for the most up-to-date information about early voting in person.
-In Franklin County, the early voting location is 1700 Morse Rd., and hours are posted below.
+In Franklin County, the early voting location is 1700 Morse Rd.